Next steps guide (transitions and post-16 options)

 PEP is a programme for young adults with SEND with a committed interest in performing arts.
 The primary aim of the programme is to enable participants to develop their communication and personal presentation skills to access employment, a supported internship or higher education whilst developing the necessary life skills for adulthood.

-and abilities to work with others providing transferable skills for employment or higher education both within and outside of the performing arts industry.
+Peer Productions use drama, theatre and creativity to empower participants to develop their confidence, communication skills and abilities to work with others providing transferable skills for employment or higher education both within and outside of the performing arts industry.

 The programme is designed to support young adults who may have aspirations to work in the performing arts industry providing them with transferable skills that can enable them to succeed in workplaces both inside and outside of the performing arts industry.